elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 {% include note.html content="It is not a problem to immediately duplicate pages in the master branch, but be aware that new content always needs to be pushed to another branch which will give you the option to open a pull request." %}

-### Advanced: Working on your own feature branch and pushing local changes
+### Advanced: working on your own feature branch and pushing local changes

 Just like with every change you want to make to this repo, it is possible to do this through Git by working on a local copy.
 For more information on how to do this, please read our [working with Git](working_with_git) page.